[Tutorial] How to Use AnswerThePublic (With Alternatives)

 Another in the same vein, QuestionDB has a unique data source I don't think any of the other services cover; Reddit.
 Type in search terms, and you'll get results from Reddit searches to show you what questions people are asking one another on social media.

-QuestionDB Example Query
+Questiondb Example Query

 And, of course, there are many competing search engine optimization suites with much more robust keyword tracking, data harvesting, and suggestion engines attached to them.
 I've tried to stick with alternatives based on free or very cheap services since that's the main reason people use AnswerThePublic in the first place.